Tax Treatment of Various Car and Car-related Benefits (Summary Table)

 FAQs

 Our company pays car allowances to our employees.
-Are we affected by the change in the formula for computing taxable car benefit?
+Do we need to compute the taxable car benefit for these employees?

 No. The computation of taxable car benefit is not applicable to car allowances.
 Employer has to declare the car allowances paid to the employees in full.